science-machine/biomlbench/README.md

 - [ ] Decide if we're going to add in unit tests.
 - [ ] Decide if we want to bother scraping subsequent polarihub leaderboard pages (not a lot of examples with more than one page).
 - [ ] Decide if we want to have the option to let models see the public leaderboard (would be a more fair comparison to human performance).

-Tasks:
+- [ ] Need a permenant task cache on s3 that we maintain in case of link rot.

+## Polarishub tasks:

-- [ ] For `adaptyv-bio-egfr-binders-binary-cls-v0` we need to get the leaderboard from [this page](https://www.adaptyv.com/leaderboard/adaptyv-bio-egfr-binders-binary-cls-v0).
+- [ ] For `adaptyv-bio-egfr-binders-binary-cls-v0` we need to get the actual leaderboard from [this page](https://www.adaptyv.com/leaderboard/adaptyv-bio-egfr-binders-binary-cls-v0).
+- [ ] For `graphium-*` tasks, the baseline model performance is [here](https://graphium-docs.datamol.io/main/baseline.html).

 ## How to wrap a new benchmark database